mnbayan/AutocompleteTextfieldSwift/README.md

 ## Installation
-Drag AutocompleteTextfield Folder in yuor project
+Drag AutocompleteTextfield Folder into your project

 ##How to use